Guitar Strumming Patterns

 Pattern 9: Triplets

-This is a simple pattern that use triplets .
-Triplets are often used in funk, that has a lot of offbeat playing.
+This is a simple pattern that uses triplets.
+Triplets are often used in funk, which has a lot of offbeat playing.

-And a lot of times a triplet is played on the higher treble frets.
-You also mute the strings, but that is another article with more advanced strumming patterns.
+Triplets are often played on the higher treble strings.
+You might also mute the strings, but that's for another article on more advanced strumming patterns.

-A triplet is played just as it sounds tr-pl-let, often using alternating strokes.
+A triplet is played as it sounds: "tr-pl-let," often using alternating strokes.

-You play the chord 3 times (down-up-down) on 1 beat.
+You play the chord three times (down-up-down) on one beat.

-The following pattern is specifically conceived to teach you some basic triplets.
+The following pattern is specifically designed to teach you some basic triplets.

 strumming pattern guitar tab